Gustav (name)

+This name has been borne by eight kings of Sweden, starting from Gustav Vasa in the 16th century and including the current king, Carl XVI Gustaf.
 The name has entered other languages as well.
-In French it is Gustave; in Italian, Portuguese and Spanish it is Gustavo.
-The Latinised form is Gustavus.
-A side form of the name in Swedish is Gösta.
+In French it is Gustave; in Italian, Portuguese, and Spanish it is Gustavo.
+The Latinized form is Gustavus.
+A side-form of the name in Swedish is Gösta.
 The name in Finnish is Kustaa, while in Icelandic it is written Gústav or Gústaf.

+Gustav (Kustaa) has a name day on June 6 in Swedish and Finnish calendars, in commemoration of Gustav Vasa's election as King of Sweden on June 6, 1523.